MieszkoGulinski/mieszkogulinski.github.io/src/jsx-components-in-react-are-identifiers.md

   );
 }
 ```
+A component can also come as prop to another component.
+For example, in MUI library, [component Dialog can accept a component in BackdropComponent prop](https://mui.com/material-ui/api/dialog/).

-Also, it's possible to combine both possibilities - for example if we want to pass component in props (it's entirely possible), or use some default HTML tag, we can do something like that:
+Also, it's possible to combine both possibilities - for example if we want to pass a component in props, or use some default HTML tag, we can do something like that:
 ```
 const Item = (props) => {
   const Component = props.component || 'div';